 - Tuition Amounts

-You may have some combination of the expenses listed above for you or your family and these taxable expenses can be applied to either your or your spouse’s personal tax return in order to optimize the overall income tax situation.
+You may have some combination of the expenses listed above for you or your family and these taxable expenses can be applied to either your or your spouse’s personal tax returns in order to optimize the overall income tax situation.

 You, like many others, may be in the position of owning property either in Canada or abroad.
 In either case, it is important to track your income and expenses related to rental activities.
 Revenues will be required to be reported as a form of income and the expenses will help to reduce the personal tax burden of that income.